Ultimate Humboldt Redwoods State Park Wedding and Elopement Guide

 Ferndale Barndominium – A quaint and rustic guesthouse in the heart of downtown Ferndale.
 It’s within walking distance of all the shops and one of the best places for “getting ready” photos on your special day.

-3 Tips for Getting Married in Humboldt Redwoods State Park
+What to Know Before Getting Married in Humboldt Redwoods State Park

-As an elopement photographer in the area, there are a few things I like to tell my couples about before they make the trip, especially if they’re first time visitors!
+As an elopement photographer in the area, there are a few things I always like to share with my couples before they make the trip, especially if itโ€™s your first time visiting.
+A little preparation goes a long way out here.

 Bring Dramamine